 - 3-4 Loose, breathable cotton t-shirts

 - Comfortable walking sandals

-- A stylish jumpsuit or maxi dress for brunches, lunches and eating out in style.
+- 2-3 stylish jumpsuits or maxi dresses for brunches, lunches, and eating out in style

 - A light pashmina or scarf for modesty or covering hair when entering mosques

 - 2 swimsuits (one to use while the other is drying)